-- If stopped with the brake applied, press RES+ until the desired set speed is displayed. - If ACC is holding the vehicle at a stop and there is another vehicle directly ahead, pressing RES+ will increase the set speed.
-Pressing RES+ when there is no longer a vehicle ahead will cause ACC to resume.
+- If stopped with the brake applied, press RES+ until the desired set speed is displayed. - Pressing RES+ when there is no longer a vehicle ahead or the vehicle ahead is pulling away and the brake is not applied will cause ACC to resume.